EddyVerbruggen/nativescript-plugin-firebase/docs/ML_KIT.md

 So if you have a change of heart, re-run the configuration as explained at the top of this document.

 ### Cloud configuration
-To nbe able to use Cloud features you need to do two things:
+To be able to use Cloud features you need to do two things:

 1) Enable the Cloud Vision API: